oracle-livelabs/developer/ai-optimizer/experimenting/experimenting.md

 In this lab, we will experiment with different configurations, adjusting parameters and using various LLMs to observe how the answers vary.

+**NOTE**: The answers received by any LLM are based on probabilistic models.
+Therefore, the answer received in your own testing might differ from the ones shown in this documentation.

 Estimated Lab Time: -- minutes

 ### Objectives